 - Is in a dense, liquid-like form held in place by the weight of the overlying rock formations.

 Gorgon CCS Reality

-The project was estimated at $ 3 billion
+Cost of project = estimated $ 3 billion

-- The CCS only deals with Scope 1 and 2 emissions, not Scope 3 from the CO2 from using the methane gas.
+- CCS is Scope 1 and 2 emissions, not Scope 3.
+Scope 3 is from gas usage.

-- It only was ever going to send CO2 to the reservoir of the CO2 removed during processing at the gas treatment plant.
+- Only designed to send CO2 to the reservoir for CO2 removed during processing at the gas treatment plant.

-- It was supposed to reduce greenhouse gas emissions by 40% (100mt), Has been beset with engineering issues including sand.A problem has been water, or the carbonic acid it forms with CO2.
+- Operation has engineering issues including sand, and water, or the carbonic acid it forms with CO2.
 As well as corroding transport pipelines it damages the equipment in the injection well.

-- While Gorgon says that it is currently operating at around 80% of its planned capacity, in 2021, it operated at just half its capacity at 2.2m t out of the planned 4m tonne capacity.
+- Gorgon claims it is currently operating at around 80% of its planned capacity.
+However, 2021, it operated at just half its capacity at 2.2m t out of the planned 4m tonne capacity.